photoprism/photoprism-docs/docs/funding.md

 Thank you very much! 💜

-[^1]: Think of “free” as in “free speech,” not as in “free beer.”
+[^1]: Think of “free software” as in “free speech,” not as in “free beer.”
 We sometimes call it “libre software,” borrowing the French or Spanish word for “free” as in freedom, to show we do not mean the software is gratis. (https://www.gnu.org/philosophy/free-sw.en.html)